Best Online Healthcare Programs in Montana (2026)

 How does Healthcare pay in Montana compare to other states?

-Montana offers competitive entry-level wages, though median salaries are currently 3.1% below the national trend.
+Montana offers competitive wages for healthcare professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes Montana a strong choice for students looking to maximize their ROI after graduation.

 What is the primary licensing board for healthcare in Montana?